 5) “You and your family have been through so much lately.
 I am really in awe of your strength.
 If you need to take a break from being strong, I’m here.”

-Reminding the grieving person that they are strong can bolster the person dealing with a personal tragedy, it’s easy for them to feel weak and worn down.
+Reminding the grieving person that they are strong can bolster the person dealing with a personal tragedy, as it’s easy for them to feel weak and worn down.
 They may also need to hear that it’s okay to have weak and vulnerable moments, too.

-5 Ways to Say it With Action
+5 Ways to Say It With Action

 Watching your loved one grieve; mourning their loss, may make you feel helpless and wishing you could take away the pain or bring comfort.
-This feeling often compels people to express sympathy by doing something practical to help, and chances are these acts of sympathy will be welcomed.
+This feeling often compels people to express their deepest sympathy by doing something practical to help, and chances are these acts of sympathy will be welcomed.

 If you want to help through action, be specific in your offers.
 “Let me know if/or what I can do to help” is a lovely gesture, but often those who have just lost a loved one feel as though they are drowning in all that needs doing.
 Offering specific tasks may just be the lifeline they need.